OnePlus 7 Pro full review

 We're keeping tabs on the best OnePlus 7 Pro (and standard 7) deals right here.
 Also see our round up of the best cases for the OnePlus 7 Pro.

-If you want the cheaper OnePlus 7, there’ll be a little longer to wait - that phone is coming out some time in June, and will start from £499 - the same price as last year's OnePlus 6T.
-Oddly, this model won't be available in the US, with the 6T remaining as the cheaper option.
+If you want the cheaper OnePlus 7, that's now out too, and starts from £499 - the same price as last year's OnePlus 6T.
+Oddly, this model isn't available in the US, with the 6T remaining as the cheaper option.

-A OnePlus 7 Pro 5G launches on EE on 30 May, which is handily the same day the mobile operator switches on its mobile network.
-It is fundamentally the same phone as the 7 Pro with the addition of 5G support, though with some potential knock-on effects to performance and battery life.
+There's also a OnePlus 7 Pro 5G, which is available through EE in the UK - though as of yet not at all in the US.
+It is fundamentally the same phone as the 7 Pro with the addition of 5G support, though with reduced battery life thanks to the 5G module.

 Easily the first thing you’ll notice about the 7 Pro is the display, which excels in just about every way it is possible for a smartphone screen to excel.